-Their desire for spirituality was becoming one of wanting to be, "more spiritual than others".
-This is nothing more than childish one-upmanship.
+Let us bring this discussion and apply it to the present day mentality.
+Have you ever come in contact with those who are always implying how spiritual they are or the church where they attend?
+Ultimately pride becomes the issue.
 If you are proud of how spiritual you are you definitely have a maturity issue.
 And the only building up you will accomplish is the building up of yourself!
 Not only that but you will spend much of your time being a judge of how spiritual other people are in comparison with yourself.
-You see, there were visible gifts being manifested in the Corinthian worship services but yet there were very obvious moral problems and other serious issues.
-So much so that Paul had to write and give specific instructions as to what should take the highest priority when the church joined together for worship.
+The Apostle Paul had to write and give specific instructions as to what should take the highest priority when the church joined together for worship.
 And His emphasis is on Love and Edification.
 Let's look at the word edification.

 Paul uses a word that was used (in the original Greek) as a construction term.
 It means, "to build up".
 It has been commonly translated into English as the word 'edification'.
 Paul uses the word to try and get the Corinthians priorities straight.
 He even goes further and says that everything in the worship service should be done for the building and strengthening of the believers!

-With this principle as a guideline lets look at how we can apply edification to Music Ministry.
+With this principle as a guideline let's look at how we can apply edification to Music Ministry.

-First, when choosing music for the worship service every song must be carefully selected with this principle in mind!
+First, when choosing music for the worship service every song must be carefully selected with the edification principle in mind!
 Content is of the utmost consideration when choosing songs for the Worship service.
 Lyrical content has to take precedence over any other musical considerations.
 Many worship leaders today are more concerned with the vibe, the groove, and the cleverness of the hook than they are with building up the body of Christ!
 I will go further and say if the musical hooks or styles do not support and help underscore proper theological content then don't use the song in a worship service!
 Also if the music is drowning out the vocals then there can be no way for the congregation to be edified.
 Might as well be mumbling gibberish if there are no intelligible words for believers in the congregation to be encouraged and blessed by.
 If the songs you are considering for the worship service aren't based on solid Biblical principles and lyrics then don't do it!